Introduced by penguin person General Pancho Siesta Knowledge :-)

 But who really were the Presidents of the time and how long was the revolution?

-Well you can find them below in the list and some more interesting facts about my country that I take notes of.
+Well you can find notes on them below in the list and some more interesting facts about my chosen country that I take notes of.

 Mexico has had a really long and varied history and is not all sleepy villages in the desert, all that stuff you see in the films...
 (Those western films and were actually shot in Spain, with many Italian actors).